dentarg/auth0-blog/_posts/2017-10-05-developing-web-apps-and-restful-apis-with-keystonejs.markdown

 app.get('/pages/:page', routes.views.page);
 ```

 Now, let's add a Page to our user-facing navigation.
-One of the pages I created from the backend is Page `team`.
+One of the pages I created from the backend is a page called `team`.
 This is how to add it:

 Head over to `routes/middleware.js` and add `{ label: 'Team', key: 'team', href: '/pages/team' }` to the list of navLinks like so: